-The Exchange Calendar API itself follows a lot of Microsoft-specific conventions.
+The Exchange Calendar API also follows many Microsoft-specific conventions.

-These play nicely with Microsoft development and Windows environments, but it can be nearly impossible to interact with Exchange servers from open source, Unix environments.
+While these work well with Microsoft development and Windows environments, it makes it nearly impossible to interact with Exchange servers from open source, Unix environments.

 Adding other popular calendar services such as Google Calendar into the mix makes integration even more of a headache.